cfpb/design-system/docs/pages/photography.md

           ![Consumer speaking at event](/design-system/images/uploads/photography_event_example_3.jpg)
-use_cases: ""
-guidelines: >-
+use_cases: >-
   When producing a CFPB material, consider if a visual is needed and, if so, which type is most fitting.
-Determine the visual’s purpose, platform on which it will appear, sizing, and what tone is most appropriate for the image to convey.

-  ### Image type

 Before choosing or creating an image, articulate the image’s purpose.
 Is it being used to explain a financial concept?
 Is its intention to encourage consumers to take an action?
 Based on the image’s purpose, consider if an illustration, custom photo, or stock photo would best serve that purpose.

-  #### Illustration vs. photography
+  ### Illustration

   Illustration can help explain complex processes.
 Illustration also has the ability to be socially and politically neutral.
 Visit the [Illustration page](https://cfpb.github.io/design-system/foundation/illustration) for more guidance.

+  ### Photography

   Photography can show real-life scenarios and people.
 Photography has the ability to convey a serious tone, which may be better suited than illustrations for complicated, sensitive subject matter.